cg-gdsc/FAQ/Readme.md

 ## Can I change my team later?

 - Yes, you can change your team later.
-Just remember that the number of battles rated by your team is a sum of battles evaluated by each of the members.
-While changing the team you take your evaluation count with you.
+Simply leave your current team and join a new one or make one yourself.

 ## Is it mandatory to have a team size of four people?